nvivanco/CS129_project_classifiers_bloodwork_COVID19/README.md

 2) Horton, J. (2020, June 5).
 Coronavirus: What are the numbers out of Latin America?
 BBC News.
 Retrieved from https://www.bbc.com/news/world-latin-america-52711458
 3) https://www.kaggle.com/einsteindata4u/covid19/data

+This project was created for Stanford's CS129 course https://web.stanford.edu/class/cs129/ in collaboration with Jiaying Toh.